kiwicopple/pg_search/README.md

     content: markdown
 })

-// Exit if the content is already indexd if (isIndexed.status == 304) {
+// Exit if the content is already indexed if (isIndexed.status == 304) {
     return 'Already indexed.'
 }